Roy-lab/integrative_networks/README.md

 Java, Python 2.7, GAMS, CPLEX, bash.

 ### Step 1.
 Generate candidate paths to connect regulators for each module (gen_paths)
+Finds all directed paths up to a given length that connect 'upstream' MERLIN and MTG-LASSO regulators to 'downstream' MERLIN-identified transcription factors.

 Main script: **gen_paths/get_paths_for_modules.sh**

 Source code for influenza_subnet.jar is in the src/ directory.
-Main class: apps/InfluenzaMain Produces GAMS-ready files in directory gams_input/.
+Main class: apps/InfluenzaMain

+Produces GAMS-ready files in directory gams_input/.

 ### Step 2.
 Optimize ILP to identify sparse subnetwork for each module (optimize)

 Main script: